mr-arpg/Calculator-Python/README.md

 ### How to use the calculator

 You should edit the "calculadora.txt" file with the calculations you'd like to perform.
 Use one line for each order.
+The main program is "main.py".

 --- Syntaxe ---